eonianmonk/token-cli/README.md

 # token-cli

-token smart contract and  golang cli app to control it
+token smart contract and  golang cli app to interact with it

 # Requirements: